 The lounge has an an open-plan dining area and comes with a sofa and comfy armchairs, exposed Cotswold stone walls, wooden beams and a stone fireplace.
 Next door is the well-equipped kitchen and there’s a handy utility room with a washer/dryer.
 The first floor has two king-sized bedrooms decorated in restful colours and there’s a shared family shower room.

 Things to do nearby: Kingham has a shop, post office and two award-winning pubs a short walk from the cottage – The Kingham Plough and The Wild Rabbit.
-Food lovers will also want to check out the nearby Dalesford Organic farm shop.
-Chipping Campden is five miles away, or you can walk between the two, with a six-mile short route or a longer nine-mile version.
+Food lovers will also want to check out nearby Daylesford Organic Estate.
+Chipping Norton is five miles away, and you can walk there from Kingham with a six-mile short route or a longer nine-mile version.

-The details: A three-night stay at Old Stable Cottage* in January starts from £586.
+The details: A three-night weekend stay at Old Stable Cottage* in January 2023 costs £607.

 Made of traditional Cotswold stone, Archers is part of the Sudeley Castle estate on the edge of Winchcombe.
 It was created by combining two cottages from the 18th and 19th century, with the décor and artworks chosen by estate owner Lady Ashcombe.
 Archers sleeps up to eight people in four bedrooms – and if there’s more of you there are several more properties on the estate.

 The elegant, comfortable lounge has a woodburner and plenty of sofa space, the dining room comes with original flagstone floors and another fire, and the spacious kitchen includes a smart range cooker.
 Upstairs two of the four bedrooms have en-suite bathrooms.
 And the cottage is also surrounded by gardens, with Beesmoor Brook running through them.